smartlook/homebrew-smartlook/README.md

-# homebrew-smartlook-crash-reports-cli
+# homebrew-smartlook
-Homebrew tap for smartlook-crash-reports-cli
+Homebrew tap for smartlook